Does Writing with Language Models Reduce Content Diversity?: Introduction

 Large language models (LLMs) are rapidly changing how people create content \citep{lee2022coauthor,mirowski2023co}.
 While LLM-based writing assistants have the potential to improve writing quality and increase author productivity, they also introduce an algorithmic monoculture \citep{kleinberg2021algorithmic}.
 As millions of users rely on the same underlying model to produce text, there is a potential risk of shifting the content towards the mode---good but not colorful writing.
 In this work, we aim to assess whether writing with LLMs unintentionally reduces content diversity.

-Existing evidence has already hinted that LLMs may influence users' opinions. \citet{jakesch2023co} and \citet{bhat2023interacting} find that user's opinions expressed in their writing can be biased by controlling LLMs to promote a specific argument (\eg social media is good/bad for society).
+Existing evidence has already hinted that LLMs may influence users' opinions. \citet{jakesch2023co} and \citet{bhat2023interacting} find that users' opinions expressed in their writing can be biased by controlling LLMs to promote a specific argument (\eg social media is good/bad for society).
 Additionally, it has been shown that current LLMs do not equally represent views from various demographic groups \citep{santurkar2023whose,durmus2023towards}.
 These results suggest that writing with LLMs may limit the perspectives expressed in the writing.
 We hypothesize that incorporating model suggestions dilutes the writer's unique voice, leading to different writers producing similar content, and this homogenization in turn reduces the overall diversity of content produced by many writers.

-To test our hypotheses, we design a controlled experiment where users are asked to write an argumentative essay given a topic from the New York Times student opinion series following \citet{lee2022coauthor}, \eg ``What are the most important things students learn at school?''
+To test our hypotheses, we design a controlled experiment (\Cref{fig:overview}) where users are asked to write an argumentative essay given a topic from the New York Times student opinion series following \citet{lee2022coauthor}, \eg ``What are the most important things students learn at school?''
 We assign participants to three groups: a {\em control group} where participants write essays without model help, an {\em LLM treatment group} where participants write essays with a base language model (\llmacc), and a {\em feedback-tuned LLM treatment group} where participants write essays with a language model finetuned with human feedback \citep{ouyang2022training} (\rlhfacc).
-An overview of the study is shown in \Cref{fig:overview}.

 We hired $38$ writers from Upwork.
 For each group, we collected $100$ essays on $10$ topics.
 We then develop a set of metrics and measure the effect of LLMs on content diversity at both the individual level and the collective level: \begin{itemize} \item {\bf Homogenization:} {\em Do users write more similarly to each other when writing with LLMs?}

 We find that essays written by the group using \rlhfacc exhibit a higher degree of homogenization compared to the control group and the \llmacc group (\Cref{sec:pairwise_homogenization}).
-In particular, by matching model-contributed text to the summarized key points of each essay, we find that the model contributes around $40\%$ of an essay's key points on average, which results in increased homogenization (\Cref{sec:user_bhvr}).
+In particular, by matching model-contributed text to the summarized key points of each essay, we find that the key points contributed by \rlhfacc result in increased homogenization (\Cref{sec:user_bhvr}).

 \item {\bf Diversity:} {\em Does writing with LLMs reduce the diversity of content produced by a group of users?}